PAPER CUT

 Suggestions for an even better performance:

-The synchronization of the band with the accompaniment track is paramount, and too often, if the percussion section diverts from the tempo, the rest of the band will naturally follow them because it's likely that they're louder than what's being heard on the stage monitors.
-THUS: if at all possible, please either have your percussionists wear earbuds playing back the track with the click, just as the conductor hears, or, set up one or two stage monitors (playing back the track without the click) very close to the percussion section, in addition to those that face the rest of the band.
+The synchronization of the band with the audio track is paramount, and too often, if the percussion section diverts from the tempo, the rest of the band will naturally follow them because it's likely that they're louder than what's being heard on the stage monitors.
+THUS: if at all possible, please either have some or all of your percussionists wear earbuds playing back the track with the click, just as the conductor hears, or, place one or two stage monitors (playing back the track without the click) very close to the percussion section, in addition to those that face the rest of the band.

 It's imperative that the volume of the track equals that of the band, to create a seamless melding of sound.
-However, the added "washiness" and textures of an accompaniment track can cause the live instrumentalists to become too covered up and not sound as "present. " It's recommended that the musicians should over-emphasize the dynamic and articulation markings in their parts, to ensure the most musical result.
+However, the added "washiness" and textures of an audio track can cause the live instrumentalists to become too covered up and not sound as "present."
+It's recommended that the musicians should over-emphasize the dynamic and articulation markings in their parts, to ensure the most musical result.

 Student encouragement: